Ethos and British Values

 - We pray regularly together.

 - We teach the children RE using the ‘God Matters’ syllabus written by the Catholic Diocese of Portsmouth.
-This encompasses the Catholic faith and teaching the children about the different faiths and beliefs of others.
+This encompasses the Catholic faith, yet also teaches the children about the different faiths and beliefs of others.
 Respect is shown to every member of our community.